-Flying with a Joystick (or virtual thumb-sticks) is not as responsive as RC Control because joystick information is sent over MAVLink.
+Flying with a Joystick (or virtual thumb-sticks) requires a reliable high bandwidth telemetry channel to ensure that the vehicle is responsive to joystick movements (because joystick information is sent over MAVLink).

 Joystick and Gamepad support is enabled using the cross-platform SDL2 library.
 Compatibility with a particular controller depends on SDL (all buttons that are exposed by that API are displayed through the QGroundControl UI).
 A number of common joysticks and gamepads are known to work.